liammcluckie/Discover-Aotearoa/README.md

 - Input focus used on all input boxes throughout the website.

 - Show/hide buttons used to display further information on specific content if the user chooses to.

+- Card carousel using images with a small amount of information that displays when the user interacts.

+- Map API markers that display different Google data depending on what the user has selected.

+- Radio buttons that display information on specific locations depending on what the user chooses.